 10:30 Australia: State of the Nation

-As the opening session for the 2018 AGE Seminar, this session will give a brief overview of some of the most pertinent issues facing the industry today and take a look at the opportunities and challenges facing our operators, suppliers and regulators across the sector.
+As the opening session for the 2018 AGE Seminar, this session will give an overview of some of the most pertinent issues facing the industry today and take a look at the opportunities and challenges facing our operators, suppliers and regulators across the sector.

 10:50 Technological Disruption & Innovation